jurgen-kluft/cjobs/docs/design.md

 Three parts:

 1. *AddJob* : No synchronization necessary, job is added to an array.
-2. *Submit* : Mutex synchonization, each worker threads add the `JobsList` to their own local ringer buffer of `JobsList`s.
+2. *Submit* : Mutex synchonization, each worker thread adds the `JobsList` to their own local ringer buffer of `JobsList`s.
 3. *Wait*   : Signal synchonization (delegated to OS).
 Let the Worker threads complete.

 ### How a "Worker" works